Healthdirect Free Australian health advice you can count on.

 • not to rub your eyes

-The type of surgery you get will affect how long you need to wait to see improvements in your vision.
-For example:
+The type of surgery you have will affect how long you need to wait to see improvements in your vision.
+Here are some examples:

-• SMILE surgery gives improvement within a few days.
+• After SMILE surgery, you should see improvement within a few days.

-• PRK/ASLA surgeries usually needs at least a week of rest before you can resume normal activity.
+• After PRK/ASLA surgeries, you will usually need at least a week of rest before you can return to normal activity.

-People aged under 50, should not need to wear contact lenses or glasses after your surgery.
-But the way your eyes change after surgery will depend on:
+People aged under 40 years of age should not need to wear contact lenses or glasses after surgery, but the extent of your vision improvement after surgery will depend on:

 • the stability of your prescription